leonlinsx/minimal-mistakes/_posts/2020-08-19-city-hunter.md

 Similar articles have been written about other large cities, [such as SF.](https://www.sfgate.com/sf-locals/slideshow/I-m-finally-leaving-Stories-of-Bay-Area-203670.php "SF") A couple of people I've talked to have also reflected the same sentiment of wanting to leave the city they're in.
 I'm not an expert in urban mobility, and this will be more speculative. let's take a look at some points for and against the death of large cities.

 I'm more optimistic that large cities will survive this.
 As a way of quantifying that statement - I have 80% confidence that NYC will have a higher population in 5 years than it does today \[1\].
+For context, up until recently NYC has been growing at 0.30% yearly.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/New York City-population-2020-08-17-macrotrends.png)